quaderno/quaderno-developers/source/includes/_quaderno_checkout.md

 companyName              |No                                                    |Your customer’s company name, to pre-fill the checkout form. email                    |No                                                    |Your customer’s email address, to pre-fill the checkout form. country                  |No                                                    |2-letter ISO code.
-Set it if you want to preload the customer's country. data-coupon              |No                                                    |Customers can enter a coupon code (only works for Stripe subscriptions).
+Set it if you want to preload the customer's country. coupon                   |No                                                    |Customers can enter a coupon code (only works for Stripe subscriptions).
 The default is false.

 ### close()